ericdrowell/ElGrapho/README.md

 ### Models

 Determining the positions of the nodes for your graph can be alot of work!
-While it's nice to have the power to construct custom graph shapes, most El Grapho users will want to leverage the provided El Grapho models which will take in a more human readable JSON structure and generate the nodes and edges for you.
-Currently, El Grapho only ships with one model, the ```Tree``` model.
-It's useage looks like this:
+While it's nice to have the power to construct custom graph shapes, most El Grapho users will want to leverage the provided El Grapho models which will generate node positions and edge relationships for you.
+Currently, ElGrapho supports ```Tree``` and ```Spiral```

+#### Tree Model

 ```
 let rootNode = {